 - What is the rationale for the study to be conducted at this time?
 Why can it not be conducted at a later time?

-- Evidence of a Risk Assessment, considering the potential risk to the researcher themselves, signed off by the College Director of Research and Chair of College Ethics committee.
+- Evidence of a Risk Assessment, considering the potential risk to the researcher themselves, signed off by the Faculty/School Director of Research and Chair of Faculty/School Ethics committee.

 Researchers should copy their email to the Research Governance Officer.